Compiling and Installing Snowmix.

 To compile, install and run Snowmix, Snowmix source code must be downloaded onto a supported platform.
 Furthermore Snowmix requires a number of libraries and tools.

-The good news is that Snowmix's boostrap script will detect platform and offer to install any missing packages or libraries if any.
+The good news is that Snowmix's boostrap script will detect platform and offer to install any missing package or libraries.

 Sudo.

-The bootstrap script will use the command sudo for installing any missing packages and you will be required to provide your password for sudo for the boostrap script to succeed.
+The bootstrap script will use the command sudo for installing missing packages and you will be required to provide your password for sudo for it to succeed.

-If you are uncomfortable providing the password to the boostrap script, you can alternatively install any missing packages yourself beforehand.
+If you are uncomfortable providing the password to the boostrap script, you can alternatively install any missing packages your self beforehand.
 See the list of required software here.
 The bootstrap script will then either detect the installed packages or ask to skip detecting possibly missing packages and proceed without executing sudo needing the password.
 Unfortunately this does not fully apply for the Mac OS X, but you can look in the boostrap script for any wrong doing your self.
-See also Bootstrapping without sudo.

-For some distros, the users do not by default have access to execute sudo commands.
-To have access to execute the *sudo* command on a Debian based system, you need to add your username to the sudo group in the /etc/group file.
-Alternatively you may be able as root to run the following command adding your account to the sudo group:
+Some distros, such as Debian and others, the users do not by default have access to execute *sudo* commands.
+To have access to execute the *sudo* command on a Debian system, you need to add your username to the sudo group in the /etc/group file.
+Alternatively you may be able as root to run the command:

 # adduser YOUR_USERNAME sudo

 After adding your username to the sudo group, you need to log out and log in again.
-Alterntive to adding your user name to the sudo group, you can as root alter the /etc/sudoers file to grant you access to execute the sudo command.
+ALterntive to adding your user name to the sudo group, you can alter the /etc/sudoers file to grant you access to execute the sudo command.
 This takes effect immediately.
-If sudo is not installed, you need to add the sudo as root.
-If sudo is not installed on a Debian or Ubuntu derrived distros, you can execute the following command to install sudo:
+If *sudo* is not installed, you need to add it as root.

-On Ubuntu and Ubuntu derrived distros you can manually install the required packages using the following command:
+On Ubuntu you can manually install the missing packages using the following command:

-sudo apt-get install build-essential automake make autoconf libtool g++ pkg-config \
+sudo apt-get install build-essential automake autoconf libtool g++ pkg-config libsdl2-dev tcl-dev \ libpango1.0-dev libpng12-dev libosmesa6-dev freeglut3-dev freeglut3-dev liborc-0.4-dev \ python3-dev libpython3-dev

 Some Ubuntu/Debian alike distros may require tcl8.6-dev or tcl8.5-dev instead of tcl-dev. tcl-dev in one of its versions/incarnations is needed by Snowmix to include the embedded Interpreter offering advanced scripting.

 The preferred version of libpng is 1.6.
 However, installing this versions often conflicts with a lot of other precompiled packages usually compiled for libpng12.
-If you can install libpng16-devtools or libpng16-dev, Snowmix will prefer that version over version 1.2 and you can remove libpng12-dev from the list of files required to be installed.
+If you can install libpng16-devtools, Snowmix will prefer that version over version 1.2 and you can remove libpng12-dev from the list of files required to be installed.
 This file is listed in files in the bootstrapd directory of Snowmix.

-The Python packages for Snowmix 0.5.2 are only needed if support for an embedded Python interpreter in Snowmix is desired.
-The packages to install are:
+For version 0.5.2, libSDL has been upgraded from 1.2 to 2.
+Support for libSDL 1.2 is no longer supported.
+The Python packages are only needed if support for an embedded Python interpreter in Snowmix is desired.

 GStreamer